Varun28Maurya/Data-Structures-And-Algorithms/README.md

 ## Languages

+This repository contains solutions in:

-- Java (Primary)
+- Java (Primary Language)
 - C++
 - Python

 ---

-## Goals
+## Objectives

-- Strengthen problem-solving skills
+- Build strong problem-solving skills
+- Master Data Structures and Algorithms
 - Prepare for technical interviews
-- Master Data Structures & Algorithms
-- Build consistency through daily practice
-- Track progress across multiple platforms
+- Track learning progress systematically
-- Maintain a structured knowledge base for revision
+- Maintain a long-term revision resource
+- Practice multiple implementation approaches
+- Strengthen competitive programming fundamentals

 ---

+## Learning Resources

+The repository follows structured preparation paths including:

+- Striver A2Z DSA Sheet
+- Blind 75
+- NeetCode 150
+- Platform-specific problem sets
+- Interview-focused question collections

+---

-## Progress
+## Repository Workflow

-Problems Solved: 0
+For every solved problem:

+1. Create a dedicated problem directory.
+2. Implement the solution in one or more languages.
+3. Document the approach and observations.
+4. Record the problem under relevant topics.
+5. Record the problem under its source platform.
+6. Update roadmap progress if applicable.
+7. Commit and push changes to GitHub.

+---

-Current Focus:
+## Current Focus

-- Arrays
+- Data Structures Fundamentals
 - Problem Solving
-- Striver A2Z Sheet
 - Interview Preparation
+- Striver A2Z DSA Sheet
+- Competitive Programming Foundations

 ---

-## Repository Workflow
+## Repository Status

-1. Solve a problem.
-2. Add solutions in Java, C++, and/or Python.
-3. Document the approach in the problem README.
-4. Update the relevant Topic Index.
-5. Update the Platform tracker.
-6. Update the Roadmap progress.
-7. Commit and push changes to GitHub.
+This repository is actively maintained and continuously updated as part of an ongoing Data Structures and Algorithms learning journey.